 How many people are affected?

 It’s thought that tens of thousands of women born before 6 April 1953 could currently be receiving a smaller State Pension than they’re entitled to.
-According to research by Sir Steve Webb, former Pensions Minister and now a partner at consultancy Lane Clark and Peacock, as many as 130,000 women, whose husbands are receiving the full basic state pension are getting pensions lower than they should receive.
+Sir Steve Webb, former Pensions Minister and now a partner at consultancy Lane Clark and Peacock, who first highlighted the issue last year, said that “huge numbers” could be affected, and described the £3 billion allocated to resolve the issue as “mind-numbing”.

 How do I work out if I or someone I know has been underpaid?